 After Marie Antoinette’s execution, the gravediggers had just started their lunch, and her body and head were left unattended on the grass.
-During this time, Madame Tussaud was able to sculpt the Queen’s face, but this particular model never went on public exhibition.
 Two weeks after her burial, the bill came – six livres for the coffin and 15 livres and 35 sous for the grave and the gravediggers.2

 Upon her return to France, Marie Antoinette’s daughter Marie Thérèse was escorted to the cemetery by Pauline de Tourzel.
 It was just 7 o’clock in the morning, and she wore a simple dress with a veil over her hat.
 They were accompanied by Pierre Louis Desclozeaux, who had tended to the two graves ever since.
 He had made a garden there and planted two weeping willows.
 Marie Thérèse fell to her knees upon seeing the site and prayed for the happiness of France.

 When the exhumation began, Marie Antoinette’s body was found first – deteriorated into a heap of bones.
 Reportedly her skull was intact, and a member of the exhumation party recognised it by the unique shape of her mouth.
 Some of her hair was also still present, as were the two elastic garters that she had worn to her execution.
 The following morning, the remains of King Louis XVI were also uncovered.3